Skip to main content

 Terminal input

-Ensure the snapshot has readyToUse: true before proceeding.
+Make sure the snapshot has a status of readyToUse: true before proceeding.

 Rollback via Helm

-Use helm history to list all revisions of a release:
+Use the helm history command to view all revisions of a release:

 Terminal input

-The output shows columns: REVISION, UPDATED, STATUS, CHART, APP VERSION, and DESCRIPTION.
-Identify the revision to roll back to.
+The output will display a table with the columns: REVISION, UPDATED, STATUS, CHART, APP VERSION and DESCRIPTION.
+Identify the revision you want to revert to.

 Example output: